The world’s most famous baths

 We may all be grateful that bathing has increased in popularity since medieval times, but baths can be a hindrance if you have limited mobility.
-Walk-in baths are a perfect solution to those who struggle now, but in the past, there have been no such mobility aids.
+Walk-in showers and baths are a perfect solution to those who struggle now, but in the past, there have been no such mobility aids.
 Yet baths have still remained central to several cultures and some have incredible histories.

 Archimedes was a Greek mathematician, physicist, engineer and astronomer who lived between 287-212 BC.
 He is famous for many discoveries and the founding that most of modern mathematics is based on.
 He did, however, make one famous discovery in the bath, and in his delight coined the term Eureka!
 Archimedes had been presented with a particularly vexing problem, measuring the volume of an irregular shape.
 Had this been for anybody but Hiero of Syracuse (a Greek Sicilian tyrant) he may have told them it was impossible, but as it was a crown that he had to measure, he was desperately searching for an answer.
 Upon entering the bath one day, he noticed the water spilled over to make space for his body, and thus the idea of displacement was born.
 Allegedly it was at the point that he shouted “Eureka!” and ran through the streets of Syracuse naked.

 From this discovery he was then able to tell whether the gold used in the crown was pure.
 Hiero of Syracuse feared he had been swindled by his goldsmith, who had not used pure gold as instructed, opting instead for a measure of silver.
 Though able to accurately measure weight, it was by knowing the volume that Archimedes was able to discern the density of the crown and thus the metal used.